fabric8io/fabric8/docs/profiles.md

 The url above is using the [environment property resolver](http://fabric8.io/gitbook/propertyResolver.html#env) to either load urls from the given environment variable, or if not provided, then use the default value which is `mvn:io.fabric8.quickstarts/fabric8-quickstarts-parent/${version:fabric}/zip/profile`.
 Notice how the url uses the `?:` elvis operator so we can lookup the environment variable, and if not given, then fallback and use the default value.
 The value `${version:fabric}` will get replaced with the version of fabric8.

 The environment variable `FABRIC8_IMPORT_PROFILE_URLS` can be used to define custom profiles to be loaded instead of the quickstarts.
-Multiple urls can be separated bt comma.
+Multiple urls are separated by a comma.
 For example to load two custom profiles instead of the quickstarts, then the environment can be configured with:

     export FABRIC8_IMPORT_PROFILE_URLS="mvn:com.foo/myprofiles/1.0,mvn:com.foo/myotherprofiles/1.0"